Annapurna Circuit Trek Attraction

 Muktinath Temple & Eternal Flame

-The temple is of Lord Vishnu and has 108 holy taps and two bathing ponds.
+The temple of Lord Vishnu has 108 holy taps and two bathing ponds.
 Bathing in those taps and dipping into the ponds will wash away all your sins.
 The monastery is next to the temple and has an eternal flame.
 It is so fascinating to observe these heavenly creations.
 No wonder some people believe that gods and goddesses live in these places—it indeed feels like it.

 Hinduism has gods and goddesses in different forms.
 People believe that god resides in every particle of this earth.
 Moreover, according to the Hindu Scriptures, Lord Vishnu resides in the form of fossils (Shaligram).